exd1000/EXD-Net/README.md

 EXD-Net is a computational memory framework that simulates how instability (whether emotional, cognitive, or representational) drives memory drift, transformation, and identity remapping.
 Each version explores this theme using different architectures and representations.

+**Note: This project is licensed for non-commercial use only.
+See LICENSE for full terms.**

 ---

 ## Current Release